ani03sha/90-day-visibility-credibility-playbook/README.md

 ---

 *The market is tough, but invisible engineers don't get hired.
 Visible ones do.*

+I wish you the best of luck on your journey.
+Hope this playbook helps you get there faster.